 Panel C of Table II summarizes exit outcomes, tracked until March 2018.
+Binary outcome variables have been the traditional measure of success in the empirical VC literature.
 To treat all firms symmetrically, we set outcomes to zero (i.e., still private) if the exit occurs more than seven years after their first financing.
 The table shows that 4% of startups went public via an initial public offering (IPO).
 Acquisitions are more common at 39%.
 One issue with using acquisitions as a measure of success is that many are hidden failures (e.g., Puri and Zarutskie, 2012).
 To separate these out, we define our main outcome variable, "IPO or Acq. > 2X capital", as an indicator that equals one if the startup ultimately had an IPO or was acquired at a reported exit valuation of at least two times total capital raised.
 By this metric, 13% of firms have a successful exit.
 By the end of March 2018, 43% of startups are still private.
 The "Out of business" outcome characterizes whether a startup shut down or went into bankruptcy.
-It appears to be low at 13%, however, this excludes the hidden failures in acquisitions, and many firms that are still private are in fact failed firms.
+It appears to be low at 13%; however, this excludes the hidden failures in acquisitions, and many firms that are still private are in fact failed firms.
 An alternative measure of success that we use in the robustness section is the incidence of follow-on financing rounds.
 Startups on a good trajectory towards ultimate success typically need follow-on financing within a year to 18 months of their first financing rounds.
 Using a two-year cutoff, 73% of sample firms had a follow-on financing round.
 This variable also allows us to extend the sample to include all first financing rounds up to and including 2015, resulting in 2,581 deals.